alguoo314/NIFFLR/README.md

 # Outputs
 NIFFLR produces the following output files:

-<output_prefix>.quantify.tsv -- tab-separated four column file with the following columns:
+<output_prefix>.quantify.tsv -- tab-separated four column file with the following columns:<br>
-transcript_id -- if of the transcript, either from the input reference or TCONS_* for novel transcripts read_count -- number of reads assigned to the transcript intron chain -- intron chain of the transcript min_junction_count -- minimum number of reads spanning an intron junction in the transcript
+transcript_id -- ID of the transcript, either from the input reference (transcript_id) or TCONS_* for novel transcripts<br>
+read_count -- number of reads assigned to the transcript<br>
+intron chain -- intron chain of the transcript<br>
+min_junction_count -- minimum number of reads spanning any intron junction in the transcript

 <output_prefix>.transcripts.gtf -- GTF file of detected reference and novel transcripts.
 Novel transcripts have "nifflr" in the 2nd column of the GTF file.